<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2645632242342970&amp;ev=PageView&amp;noscript=1">

 With a traditional energy deal, the type you get from most suppliers, The more electricity you use, the higher your bill.
 If you work from home, for example, you’ll have more expensive bills than someone who is out of the house all day.
 Your monthly payment may not increase when your usage does, but if you use more than you pay for, you’ll get a bill at the end of your contract.

-Even if you’re home all day, you can still cut costs– take a look at our ways to keep energy usage down and reduce costs.
+Even if you’re home all day, you can still cut costs.
+Take a look at our ways to keep energy usage down and reduce costs.

 Future price changes

 Don’t make big decisions based on predictions; wait for the price caps to be announced (usually a couple of weeks beforehand) to work out your budget.
+Price changes are never more than a couple of percent,

 Where you live